-At time of sowing.
-Some hardwood nursery managers do not apply herbicides at time of sowing since they typically sow on recently fumigated fields.
-However, because fumigated soils can easily be contaminated with wind-blown seed, other managers apply herbicides at time of sowing (Jacob 2009, Murray 2009).
+Several hardwood nursery managers do not apply herbicides at time of sowing because they typically sow on recently fumigated fields.
+Fumigated soils, however, can easily be contaminated with wind-blown seed; therefore, some managers apply herbicides at time of sowing (Jacob 2009, Murray 2009).
 Several preemergence herbicides can be applied at sowing to large-seeded species like oaks, black walnut, pecan (Carya illinoinensis L.), and hickory (Carya spp.).
-In contrast, only a few preemergence herbicides may be applied to small-seeded species like American sycamore (Platanus occidentalis L.).
-Managers who apply herbicides at time of sowing, in general, have less weeding times than those who rely solely on soil fumigants.
+By contrast, only a few preemergence herbicides may be applied to small-seeded species like American sycamore (Platanus occidentalis L.).
+Managers who apply herbicides at time of sowing, in general, have less weeding time than those who rely solely on soil fumigants.
+Oxyfluorfen is labeled for use on field-grown deciduous trees and has been used operationally as a preemergence herbicide (applied just after sowing) on large-seeded hardwoods (Jacob 2009, Murray 2009).
+Application should be made before seeds germinate because injury might occur if the herbicide contacts newly emerged tissues.
+Once oxyfluorfen is applied to the soil, large-seeded hardwoods can usually penetrate the herbicide barrier without much damage.